 As it emerged, the XP-77 was a tidy little aircraft, made largely of wood, with a configuration patterned on prewar air racers.
 It had a length of 6.97 meters (22 feet 10 inches), a wingspan of 8.38 meters (27 feet 6 inches), an empty weight of 1,295 kilograms (2,855 pounds), and a maximum take-off weight of 1,828 kilograms (4,029 pounds).
 It was built around a Ranger air-cooled 12-cylinder inverted vee engine driving a two-bladed prop, with a low-mounted wing, conventional tail arrangement, canopy set well back, and tricycle landing gear.
 The landing gear all had single wheels, the nose gear retracting back, the main gear hinging in the wings to retract towards the fuselage.
 Armament was a single 12.7-millimeter Browning machine gun in each wing and, optionally, a 135-kilogram (300-pound) bomb carried on the centerline.

-By the time the HP-77 flew, the USAAF had lost interest in the program, and only went to flight test on an experimental basis.
+By the time the HP-77 flew, the USAAF had lost interest in the program, and it only went to flight test on an experimental basis.
 One of the problems with the program was that air racers rarely provided a useful basis for a combat aircraft, any more than a race car provides a reasonable basis for a combat vehicle.
 Air racers don't need armor, armament, or maneuverability, and unless they're designed for long-distance races, they don't need range either.
 Trying to add such features to an air racer tended to produce a design inferior to a purpose-built combat aircraft -- and by the time the XP-77 flew, it was absolutely no match for current production fighters, with a top speed of only 530 KPH (330 MPH / 285 KT).